x676f64/secureum-mind_map/content/7. Audit Findings 101/Emergency processing can be blocked.md

 If that happens, proposal can’t be processed and the LAO is blocked.

-1. Recommendation: Pull pattern for token transfers would solve the issue
+### Recommendation:
-2. Critical severity finding from [Consensys Diligence Audit of The Lao](https://consensys.net/diligence/audits/2020/01/the-lao)
+Pull pattern for token transfers would solve the issue
 ___
 ## Slide Screenshot
 ![028.png](../../images/7.%20Audit%20Findings%20101/028.png)